Corsica Cap Corse

 B, L, D included

 In the morning, we walk to discover the enchanting villages of the Balagne, the mountainous inland area surrounding Calvi.
-Later, after a short drive to Ile Rousse (literally the pink island), we explore the delightful Parc de Saliccia, a showcase for Corsican endemic and exotic plants and flowers in seven landscaped hectares, with a rather good ‘caff’ attached.
+Later, after a short drive to Ile Rousse (literally the pink island), we explore the delightful Parc de Saleccia, a showcase for Corsican endemic and exotic plants and flowers in seven landscaped hectares, with a rather good ‘caff’ attached.
 Finally, we leave the coast and drive (1 hr) to Corte, scenically set at the confluence of the Restonica and Tavignano rivers.
 Our hotel for two nights has a riverside location in the Restonica valley.

 DAY 6